ooominds/RuledByConstrual/README.md

 Support code for Romain, L., P. Milin & D. Divjak.
 "Ruled by Construal?
 Framing article choice in English" in *Constructions and Frames*

+Please cite this paper if you use any part of the code provided here.

 `R` scripts consist of two files:

 + Main script to analyse data						`RuledByConstrual`